igordot/msigdbr/revdep/cran.md

 ## revdepcheck results

-We checked 7 reverse dependencies (3 from CRAN + 4 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 14 reverse dependencies (5 from CRAN + 9 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages